-No!
-You get crafty and you make your own!
+Or…get crafty and you make your own ricotta!

 With this easy microwave ricotta cheese recipe, you’ll see just how easy it is to whip together a bowl of creamy ricotta.
 I’ll even go as far as to say it’ll probably taste better than what you could find in the store!
 It’s got a creamier, richer texture that’s hard to beat.
 Plus, making your own means you can make the exact amount that you need for whatever dish you’re preparing.
 Leftover ricotta is officially no more.

 The truth is, this homemade ricotta packs a huge punch in the flavor department.
 Oh, and did I mention that it only takes 5 minutes to make and uses just three ingredients?
 Let’s dive in!